 While many of the monuments and historical sites in the park service are free year round, most of the larger parks have vehicle entry fees.
 But, with the Every Kid in a Park pass, your family can see Old Faithful or Half Dome without paying the park fee.
 Or maybe, like the Backwoods Tourist, you can learn about the history of aviation at the Wright Brothers National Memorial.
 Many tours also are free, or have a reduced rate for family members.

 To get your pass, you’ll need to fill out the form at https://www.everykidinapark.gov/.
 You can take the temporary pass from the website to any national park location to get your official pass.
 The pass is good from September through next August.

-Our kids are now in fifth grade and third grade, so we don’t have a pass for this current year.
-Our third grader, however, is looking forward to getting her pass next school year.
+Our kids are now in sixth grade and fourth grade, so we are signing up for a pass for this current year.
+Plans are under way to use the pass to its fullest.
 Then, we may stand in awe at the edge of the Grand Canyon, or see a grizzly bear on Denali, or take a swamp tour in the Everglades.
 Where would you go with an Every Kid is a Park pass?

 Our tour of three Western Forts that are part of the National Park Service.